Startup Acquisitions: Acquihires and Talent Hoarding: Introduction

-We explore two important extensions in Section \ref{sec:extensions}.
+We extend our framework in two important directions in Section \ref{sec:extensions}.
 First, we consider the situation where a startup holds value for firms due to both its employees and its technology.
-This extension highlights that, unlike labor, technology can be sold or licensed following an acquisition since firms do not obtain property rights over labor.
+This extension highlights the insight that, unlike labor, technology can be sold or licensed following an acquisition since firms do not obtain property rights over labor.
 Second, we examine partial acquisitions or investments in startups.
 In these instances, the acquiring firm purchases only a portion of the startup, gaining a share of its profits and some decision-making authority.
 We demonstrate that when this decision power includes the ability to block acquisitions by competitors, such investments can be an attractive alternative to full acquihires.
 We also show that partial acquisitions generate lower inefficiencies than full acquihires but that they occur more often.
-Beyond these two extensions, we discuss in Section \ref{sec:conclusion} how the emergence of talent hoarding is robust to incorporating asymmetry in market power among potential acquirers, expanding the number of firms, introducing uncertainty in the order of moves, and allowing for some surplus sharing between the acquiring firm and the entrepreneur.
-Overall, these extensions not only confirm the robustness of our core findings but provide additional insights.
-For instance, our extension with asymmetric firms highlights that, under reasonable profit assumptions, dominant firms have stronger incentives to hoard talent -- an observation that resonates with concerns expressed by many regulators regarding the excessive hiring prevalent among tech giants.